 the machine to reboot.
 The main units executing the update

-should order themselves after system-update-pre.target but
+should order themselves after system-update-pre.target but not

-or /etc/system-update still exists after system-update.target
+/etc/system-update still exists after system-update.target is

-is reached, system-update-cleanup.service will remove the
+reached, system-update-cleanup.service will remove the

 symlinks and reboot the machine.